Azure/azure-docker-extension/README.md

 ### Debugging

 After adding the extension, it can usually take a few minutes for the extension to make it to the VM, install docker and do other things.

-You can see the operation log of the extension at the `/var/log/azure/<<extension version>>/docker-extension.log` file.
+You can find the extension and Azure Linux agent logs here:
+* `/var/log/azure-docker-extension-enable.log`
+* `/var/log/waagent.log`
+* `/var/log/azure/Microsoft.Azure.Extensions.DockerExtension/**/docker-extension.log`

+If you are going to open an issue, please provide these log files.

 ### Changelog